cucabel/cucabel/README.md

 ### What are you gonna find here?

-- Full-stack applications done with the MERN stack | polishing the Ironhack's repos
+- Full-stack applications done with MERN stack | polishing the Ironhack's repos
 - REST API done with Java & Spring
 - JWT